Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Validation and Performance Assessment

 \section{Validation and Performance Assessment}

-The proposed algorithm is validated through application to challenging spacecraft formation reconfiguration problems based on the Miniaturized Distributed Occulter/Telescope (mDOT) small satellite mission recently proposed by the authors \cite{Koenig2019}.
-This mission uses a nanosatellite equipped with a telescope and a microsatellite equipped with a 3m diameter occulter to obtain direct images of debris disks or large exoplanets from earth orbit.
-Variants of this mission require autonomous formation reconfigurations that are challenging for three reasons: 1) the spacecraft have a large nominal separation of 500 km established through a difference in the right ascension of the ascending node (RAAN), 2) the formation is deployed in a perturbed, eccentric orbit, and 3) the spacecraft are subject to time-varying attitude constraints to facilitate communication with ground stations.
-The first two challenges are addressed by using the dynamics model provided in the appendix, which is based on mean orbit elements.
+The proposed algorithm is validated through application to challenging spacecraft formation reconfiguration problems based on the Miniaturized Distributed Occulter/Telescope (mDOT) small satellite mission recently proposed by the authors \cite{Koenig2019, KoenigThesis}.
+This mission uses a nanosatellite equipped with a telescope and a microsatellite equipped with a small occulter to obtain direct images of debris disks or large exoplanets from earth orbit.
+The technology demonstration variant of this mission requires autonomous formation reconfigurations that are challenging for three reasons: 1) the spacecraft have a large nominal separation of 500km established through a difference in the right ascension of the ascending node (RAAN), 2) the formation is deployed in a perturbed, eccentric orbit, and 3) the spacecraft are subject to time-varying attitude constraints to facilitate communication with ground stations.
+The first two challenges are addressed by using the accurate linear dynamics model for $J_2$-perturbed relative motion provided in the appendix, which is based on mean absolute and relative orbital elements \cite{Koenig2017}.
 Mean orbit elements are computed from osculating (i.e. instantaneous) orbit elements by applying a transformation that removes the effects of short-period perturbations.
-The dynamics model in the appendix includes the secular and long-period effects of earth oblateness ($J_2$) on the relative motion and is valid for arbitrarily large differences in right ascension of the ascending node (RAAN), enabling application on the mDOT mission \cite{Koenig2017, KoenigThesis}.
+This dynamics model is valid for arbitrarily large differences in right ascension of the ascending node (RAAN), enabling application on the mDOT mission.
 The third challenge can be addressed by using the optimal impulsive control algorithm proposed in this paper.